fourMs/MGT-python/musicalgestures/documentation/_utils.md

 - `command` _list_ - The ffmpeg command to execute as a list.
 Eg. ['ffmpeg', '-y', '-i', 'myVid.mp4', 'myVid.mov']
 - `total_time` _float_ - The length of the output.
 Needed mainly for the progress bar.
 - `pb_prefix` _str, optional_ - The prefix for the progress bar.
 Defaults to 'Progress'.
+- `print_cmd` _bool, optional_ - Whether to print the full ffmpeg command to the console before executing it.
+Good for debugging.
+Defaults to False.

 #### Raises